RedSailTechnologies/boatswain/docs/Installation.md

 `helm install <name> redsail/boatswain`

 ### Reasonable Defaults
-Below is a small set of reasonable configuration.
+Entities can be added upon installation, so no default configuration is needed.
+If you do want to have things pre-populated, below is a small set of reasonable configurations.
 You can also use `--set-file kraken.config.clusters.kubeConfig=<full kubeconfig path>` in the helm install in conjunction with the contexts setting below to automatically add clusters to the configuration.
 ```
 mate:
   ingress: